US state ban on transgender care wins Supreme Court backing

 What are the implications of the case?

-If the court sides with Tennessee, it could allow for other states to deny people gender-affirming care based on their identity, experts said.
+The court's decision opens the door for other states to deny certain groups of people access to treatment based on their gender identity, experts say.

-"It's an increasing encroachment of the government in these incredibly intimate decisions," said Leila Abolfazli, director of National Strategy on Abortion Rights at the National Women's Law Center.
+"It's an increasing encroachment of the government in these incredibly intimate decisions," said Leila Abolfazli, a director at the National Women's Law Center.

 "You can see how it then comes up in other areas like birth control access, fertility care or wherever the government wants to put its thumb on the scale of enforcing gender roles."